-More than 99.9% of AICL's gross written premium in the financial year 2017/18 was from contracts written in the United Kingdom, with the remainder from contracts written in the Republic of Ireland.
+All of AICL's gross written premium in the financial year 2018/19 was from contracts written in the United Kingdom.
+AICL no longer writes business in the Republic of Ireland.

 AICL also undertakes the handling of large third party personal injury claims, reinsurance purchase, investment, reserving and the arrangement and monitoring of its distribution and claims handling parties.
 All other activities are outsourced, including most claims handling activities.
 Handling of motor and home insurance claims is primarily undertaken by CHMC Ltd, a Saga company established to provide claims handling services.
 Breakdown claims are outsourced to the AA and home emergency claims are handled by AA Insurance Services.